Professor and Lead of CLAIRE lab @ EPFL

 Important note: I am receiving hundreds of emails every day from students all around the world.
 At the moment, it is really difficult for me to deal with them all.
 Thus, unfortunately, if you email me about working with my lab, I will likely not be able to answer it.
 We are planning to implement a remedy to aid that, hopefully.
 I will post it here when our process is in place.
 I am sorry about it.
 For now, instead of cold-emailing me directly, please check this page.

 I am a staff research scientist at DeepMind working on the intersection of Reinforcement Learning, Deep Learning, Representation Learning, and Natural Language Understanding.

-I am interested in building agents that can learn from a feedback signal (often, weak, sparse and noisy in the real-world) while utilizing unlabeled data available in the environment.
-I am both interested in improving our understanding of the existing algorithms and developing new ones to enable real-world applications with positive social impact.
-I am, in particular, fascinated by the scientific applications of machine learning algorithms.
-I enjoy working multi/cross-disciplinary and am often inspired by neuroscience, biology, and cognitive sciences when working on algorithmic solutions.
+I am interested in building agents that can learn from a feedback signal (often weak, sparse, and noisy in the real world) while utilizing unlabeled data available in the environment.
+I am interested in improving our understanding of the existing algorithms and developing new ones to enable real-world applications with positive social impact.
+I am particularly fascinated by the scientific applications of machine learning algorithms.
+I enjoy working in a multi/cross-disciplinary team and am often inspired by neuroscience, biology, and cognitive sciences when working on algorithmic solutions.

 Our paper "On integrating a language model into neural machine translation" got the best research paper award at Interspeech 2022.

 Our paper "An Empirical Study of Implicit Regularization in Deep Offline RL" is on arXiv.